 - zlien - http://www.zlien.com -

-Parties looking to file a mechanics lien in Florida must comply with the statutes housed in Title 40, Chapter 713, Part I of the Florida Statutes, titled the “Construction Lien Law.”
-Here are the top five things you should know about these laws to preserve, perfect and enforce your mechanics lien rights.
+Parties looking to file a mechanics lien in Florida must comply with Florida mechanics lien law, which can be found in Title 40, Chapter 713, Part I of the Florida Statutes.
+While lien law can be very complex, this post outlines the top five things you should know about these laws to preserve, perfect and enforce your mechanics lien rights (and an extra 6th hint for the road).

-If you don’t deliver a preliminary notice at the start of furnishing labor or materials, you will likely lose your mechanics lien rights in Florida.
-All parties who did not contract directly with the property owner must serve a Notice to Owner within 45 days of furnishing labor and/or materials to the construction project.
-There are only two small exceptions to this requirement, as the requirement does not exist for pure individual laborers or for professionals (i.e. architects, engineers, etc.).
+If you don’t deliver a preliminary notice soon after the start of furnishing labor or materials, you will likely lose your mechanics lien rights in Florida.
+All parties who did not contract directly with the property owner must serve a Notice to Owner within 45 days of furnishing labor and/or materials to the construction project, except for two small exceptions.
+This preliminary notice requirement does not exist for pure individual wage-laborers or for architects, engineers, and other professionals.

-The preliminary notice must contain all the information required by the statute (including a statutory WARNING statement), and must be sent to certain parties.
-Specifically, make sure you send the preliminary notice to those listed in any filed Notice of Commencement, and:
+The preliminary notice must contain all the information required by the statute, and must be sent to certain parties.
+Specifically, you must make sure to send the preliminary notice to those listed in any filed Notice of Commencement, and:

 In some states, the lien deadline starts to count from the end of the entire construction project.
-Not so in Florida.
-Claimants in Florida must record their mechanics lien within 90 days from last furnishing labor, services or materials to a construction project.
-The 90 day period starts to count when the substantive portion of your work is completed, and you cannot include the correction of deficiencies in work or warranty work when determining this date.
-If you are an equipment rental company, the last date of furnishing is the last date the equipment was actually on site and available to the parties for use.
+This is not the case in Florida.
+Mechanics lien claimants in Florida must record their mechanics lien within 90 days from their own last furnishing of labor, services or materials to a construction project.
+The 90 day period starts to count when the substantive portion of your work is completed, and you cannot include the correction of deficiencies in work, punch-list work, or warranty work in determining this date.
+For equipment rental companies specifically, the last date of furnishing is the last date the equipment was actually on site and available to the parties for use.

-When recording your mechanics lien, be careful where you are recording.
-While most counties maintain county property records with the Clerk of Court for the Florida county, there are some exceptional counties where the property records function is delegated to an designated “County Recorder.”
+Also, when recording your mechanics lien, be careful where you are recording.
+While most counties maintain county property records with the Clerk of Court , there are some exceptional counties where the property records function is delegated to a designated “County Recorder.”
+If there is confusion as to where your mechanics lien is to be filed, it could result in your missing the deadline to file, and invalidating your lien.

 Generally speaking, contractors, subcontractors, material suppliers, equipment rental companies, laborers and professionals have lien rights in Florida.
 Florida does not require that you have a written contract to file a mechanics lien, so contracts can be oral, written, express or implied.
 However, the following do not have any rights to file a Florida mechanics lien:

-This one really applies nationwide, and not just in Florida.
-However, it’s particularly important in Florida, because filing a mechanics lien considered “fraudulent” is a 3rd degree felony.
-The tough part is distinguishing between a “mistake” or something subject to a “good faith argument” versus an actual willful or negligent exaggeration.
+This tip is not solely applicable to Florida, but it’s particularly important in Florida because filing a “fraudulent” mechanics lien is a 3rd degree felony in that state.
+While this seems easy enough to avoid, it can sometimes be tough to distinguish between a “mistake” or something subject to a “good faith argument” on one hand, and an actual willful or negligent exaggeration on the other.

-Florida does not allow lien claimants to include amounts within the mechanics lien for unapproved change orders, claims and lost profits on unperformed work, and other similar legally theoretical claims for damage payments.
-Similarly, lien claimants should not add costs or lien fees, interest or attorney fees to their Florida mechanics lien.
+Because Florida does not allow lien claimants to include amounts for unapproved change orders, amounts or lost profits for unperformed work, and other similar legally theoretical claims for damage payments within the mechanics lien, doing so can lead to a fraudulently exaggerated lien.
+Similarly, lien claimants should not add costs, lien fees, interest, or attorney fees to their Florida mechanics lien.

-While all of these amounts may be recoverable in litigation, they cannot be added to lien itself, as the mechanics lien law in Florida only allows lienors to encumber the property for the value of its actual permanent improvement to the property.
-This is a typical rule all across the country, as we discussed previously in this post: What Costs Can I Include In A Mechanics Lien?
+There is no reason to include these amounts on the lien claim and face the risk of an exaggerated lien, because these amounts may be recoverable by the prevailing party in litigation.
+They specifically cannot be added to lien itself, however, because Florida mechanics lien law only allows lienors to encumber the property for the value of its actual permanent improvement to the property.
+This rule is typical throughout the country, and was discussed previously in the post: What Costs Can I Include In A Mechanics Lien?

-In Florida, as elsewhere, mechanic liens are only effective for a defined period of time.
-Once that time period is up, the lien expires as a matter of law unless you file a lawsuit to foreclose upon the property and the lien.
-The general rule in Florida is that the lien foreclosure action is due within 1 year from the lien’s recording.
+In Florida, just like everywhere else, mechanic liens are only effective for a specifically defined period of time.
+Once that time period passes, the lien expires as a matter of law unless you have filed a lawsuit to foreclose upon the property and the lien.
+The general rule in Florida is that the lien foreclosure action is due within 1 year from the date on which the lien was recorded.

-However, the 1 year foreclosure period can be shortened to as little as 60 or 20 days.
-It’s important to know these two exceptions:
+However, this 1 year foreclosure period can be shortened by the property owner to as little as 60 or 20 days via the following enforcement deadline e exceptions:

 Article printed from zlien: http://www.zlien.com